Influencer marketing and enterprise client acquisition are two topics you might not often think readily correlate with one another.

 As a final trick, if the influencer is listed in the Facebook Collabs marketplace, the shared material can be amplified for maximum propagation as a sponsored or promoted post.
 What is unique here is that with intelligent audience targeting, you can go so far as to create a large audience and then exclude down to only your intended ABM targets, frequently showing that post until such time a desired action is taken.

 Everyone knows that YouTube is the current king of music videos and bootleg movies, but YouTube is also the top source for professional video content.
-What makes YouTube especially useful as a mechanism to attract ABM targets to you is its own discoverability features.
-YouTube videos can rank very well in organic search and are easily embedded within blog posts, making it the premier starting point for an ABM campaign.
+What makes YouTube especially useful as a mechanism to attract ABM targets is its discoverability features.
+YouTube videos can rank well in organic search and are easily embedded within blog posts, making it the premier starting point for an ABM campaign.

-With the ability to create extremely detailed and informative content, one of the best micro influencer strategies involves the creation of ‘how to’ content using your product or service as the solution to a litany of problems, with each problem getting its own video.
+With the ability to create extremely detailed and informative content, one of the best micro-influencer strategies involves the creation of ‘how to’ content using your product or service as the solution to a litany of problems, with each problem getting its own video.

-By itself, this strategy can be useful in getting in front of your ABM targets provided they are performing queries on YouTube related to the problems you’re creating videos for – the more aligned those videos are with the perceived problems the target is aware of, the more likely the YouTubers will assist in your pull marketing.
+By itself, this strategy can be useful in getting in front of your ABM targets, provided they are performing queries on YouTube related to the problems you’re creating videos for – the more aligned those videos are with the perceived problems the target is aware of, the more likely the YouTubers will assist in your pull marketing.

 Now that you’ve successfully targeted your enterprise ABM contacts, it’s time to consider how you are going to best interact with them when they arrive at your website.
-This is where using your own website comes into play for an enterprise funnel strategy, all with the help of a little referrer magic on your ABM specific landing pages.

 Since you’re targeting enterprises and selling an enterprise-worthy product or service, you almost certainly have some sort of analytics setup to measure the success of your efforts on the web.
 Given Google Analytics is the most common platform used for basic analytical efforts, you can use the referral traffic approach with this in mind.

-In order to psychologically establish common ground with your ABM prospective target, you’ll want to display imagery most closely associated with the previous page experience as possible.
+In order to psychologically establish common ground with your ABM prospective target, you’ll want to display imagery as closely associated with the previous page experience as possible.
 What this means is if the enterprise contact was interacting with a piece of micro influencer content on YouTube on how to solve a very specific problem, the best possible things you could show on your landing page for that enterprise is a combination of YouTube, the problem being faced that you’re solving, and then if possible, the enterprise itself.

 There are two major web hosts that power the majority of the Internet where you can apply this logic: Apache and Nginx.
 You will need to be very careful when modifying the logic for referrers, as it is very easy to break a website at this level.